dvlprdave/papa-bear-codes/content/blog/React/rss-gatsby.md

 Head into your `gatsby-config.js` file and insert the following into the plugins array:

 > Navigating the plugins array can be tricky.
 What you need to keep in mind, is that each plugin is an object within an array.
-As we know, arrays are comma seperated.
+As we know, arrays are comma-separated.
 Each plugin will come after the other by adding a comma, followed by the new plugin and its configuration options (if there are any).

 ```javaScript
  {